Inge Viett: Red Army Faction

-Fatal moped incident in Paris
+Incident in Paris

 In August 1981 Inge Viett took a ride through Paris on a Suzuki moped that she had purchased.
-Regulations by this time required that moped riders should wear a helmet, but she was not wearing a helmet.
+Regulations by this time required that moped riders should wear a helmet, but she was not wearing any.
 Two traffic policemen signalled her to stop after she "jumped a traffic light" and she did what she could to get away from them.
 The policemen were on relatively powerful motor bikes and gave chase.
 One of them fell off, but the other continued the pursuit alone.
 A lengthy chase through Paris ensued, with Viett eventually abandoning her moped and making her way on foot.
 In a parking garage she came across one of the policemen and approached him, pointing a gun at him.
 According to Viett the policeman reached for his own gun at which point she shot him from a distance of around four meters.
 Francis Violleau, the policeman, suffered a neck injury as a result of which he was confined to a wheel chair for nineteen years until his death at age 54, in 2000.

 Viett was identified from finger prints found on her moped and on her abandoned handbag, but by that time she had returned to the house in Namur.
 She then took another trip to South Yemen.
 By this time she was nurturing increasing doubts over the effectiveness of the "armed struggle".
 She realised that the RAF was socially isolated, and that even within the political left, any messages from its "actions" really only reached the most marginalised groups.